Andrettin/Wyrmsun/readme.txt

 - Added Fjalar's and Galar's Hall map.
 - The Shorbear Clan now starts with a bastion instead of a mead hall in the Shorbear Hills map.
 - Added the Tomb of Durahn Eikinskjaldi map, based on the "Tomb of Durahn Oakenshield" dungeon by Dyson Logos, which the author kindly agreed to be released under the GPLv2.
+- Decreased quantity of trees in the Tanais map.

 * Miscellaneous
 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).